itstorque/QNN-DiffEq.jl-Tutorial/cheat_sheet.md

   In loops that have a lot of operations per iteration, parallelize them by using the `Threads.@threads` julia macro.
 This might increase your runtime if you end up having a lot of allocations in code that doesn't need to allocate.

-  Note that Julia by default launches with 1 thread.
-If you are planning on using this speed-up, launch the julia kernel with more threads as follows `julia -t [NUMBER-THREADS]` or for an interactive shell such as IJulia in JupyterLab by changing the environment variable before opening a new shell - I have an alias to the following command `export JULIA_NUM_THREADS=4; jupyter lab`.

 </details>